jayu/reanimated-arc/README.md

 1. Run `yarn --cwd example start` to start packager.
 It is required to start packager separately because otherwise it has incorrect working directory.
 1. Run `yarn --cwd example android` or `yarn --cwd example ios` to start example app

+## Made with ❤️ at Callstack

+React Native Brownfield is an open source project and will always remain free to use.
+If you think it's cool, please star it 🌟.
+[Callstack](https://callstack.com) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

 ## Special Thanks

 Special thanks to [Lenus eHealth](https://www.lenusehealth.com/) for their openness to sharing solutions, that were created during the project time, with the open-source community.